-Henry Dunant University College (CUHD) is an institution created in Geneva in 1995 by Dr. Afred Fernandez that organizes university-level training courses for governmental and non-governmental actors on human rights, in collaboration with international, humanitarian and non-governmental organizations active in Geneva and in the field.
+Henry Dunant University College (CUHD) is an institution founded in 1995 by Alfred Fernandez who organizes university-level training courses for governmental and non-governmental actors on human rights, in collaboration with international, humanitarian and non-governmental organizations active in Geneva and in the field.

-Henry Dunant, founder of the Red Cross and modern humanitarian law, pioneer of international collaboration, inspires our commitment.
+Henry Dunant, founder of the Red Cross and modern humanitarian law and a pioneer of international collaboration, inspires our commitment.

 Courses in French

 Henry Dunant University College is a foundation under Swiss law recognized as a public utility.
 For the implementation of its training, it collaborates with universities, international organizations, NGOs and research institutes in Africa, the Americas and Europe.

 Henry Dunant University College (CUHD) is a recognized Swiss Foundation of public utility that organizes training in human rights…

 The programmes are aimed at stakeholders in the concrete implementation of fundamental human rights, in governments (civil servants, diplomats, etc.), in local communities and civil society (NGOs, association leaders, etc.)…